HEALTH AND SAFETY MANUAL

 (2) The student obtains a copy of a Material Safety Data Sheet (MSDS) or other appropriate literature (i.e. photocopy of the printed label) that describes the hazards of the material.

 (3) The instructor or studio manager running the course for which the material is to be used must give permission for storage after reviewing the safety material provided by the student.
-(Note: the instructor or studio manager is requested to send a copy of the safety information to the Safety Office in the Tower Building, Room 640).
+(Note: the instructor or studio manager is requested to send a copy of MSDS to the Environmental Health and Safety Officer.

 (4) The hazardous material is always stored in an unbreakable container (i.e. metal or heavy plastic) that is closed with a cap or lid that will prevent leakage when the container is tipped over.
 Where possible, the storage container shall be the one in which the hazardous material was originally obtained.